 By turning off your engine you improve air quality, reduce fuels costs and comply with the law.

 Reducing air pollutants can help cut heart disease, reduce lung cancer and prevent asthma attacks.

-Information & Awareness Raising – i.e. improved website and information for schools with a view to reducing car journeys to school and the idling of car engines outside schools.
+Providing information and raising awareness – i.e. improved website and information for schools with a view to reducing car journeys to school and the idling of car engines outside schools.
 Please see What can we do to improve air quality? for further information.
 A Defra funded project has recently been completed to help with this initiative.
 The project report and the information posters designed for the project can be downloaded using the links below.

 Reducing Vehicle Emissions – taking action to reduce idling vehicles and report smoky vehicles.